tgmz/de.tgmz.eclipse/README.md

   *******************************************************************************/
 -->

-# Toms Eclipse
+# My Eclipse

+This is a sample for building a personalized Eclipse-IDE.

+To adopt simply edit the target, product and config.ini

 ## Included Plugins
 *   Base: Eclipse 2023-09
 *   JEE, Web Developer Tools
-*	Dali Persistence Tools
+*	CVS Client
 *	Maven (m2e)
 *   Buildship (Gradle)
 *	Git